mdbridge/click-by-voice/README.md

 # Click by Voice

 This Chrome browser extension provides support for activating links and other HTML elements using voice commands.
+It displays small numbers next to each activatable element called *hints* and provides mechanisms to activate these elements using the hint numbers.
+This allows creating voice commands (via other software) that lets users activate links by saying their hint numbers.

 ## Using Click by Voice manually